GoogleCloudPlatform/community/tutorials/continuous-deployment-pipeline-google-container-engine-with-codeship/index.md

 1. Click `Select a Role` and choose the following permissions:

     * Project &rarr; Service Account Actor
-    * Container &rarr; Container Engine Admin
+    * Container &rarr; Container Engine Developer
     * Storage &rarr; Storage Admin
 1. Select `Furnish a new private key` and leave the option on `JSON`.
 1. Click Create, and then close the dialog once it is created.